US STOCKS-Wall St falls as Facebook's forecast disrupts tech recovery | Business

 U.S. shares fell on Thursday, with the Nasdaq diving more than 2%, as Facebook-owner Meta Platforms' dour forecast jolted the broader tech sector and threatened to upend a nascent recovery in stock markets.

-Meta shares sank 24.5% and were set for their biggest single-day decline ever, as the company blamed Apple's privacy changes and increased competition from rivals such as TikTok for its disappointing outlook.
+Meta shares sank 25% in what could be the worst single-day wipeout in market value for a U.S. company, as it blamed Apple's privacy changes and increased competition from rivals such as TikTok for its disappointing outlook.
 The share slump is set to wipe out more than $200 billion from Meta's market cap, which would shave off about 0.9% from Nasdaq's market value and about 0.5% from S&P 500.

 "This is definitely shaking investors' resolve around the recent relief rally that we've been seeing in tech," said Robert Pavlik, chief investment strategist at SlateStone Wealth LLC in New York.
-"There's also a bigger problem going on, and that is higher interest rates and inflation.
-This is sort of shaking out the weak hands that have been around trying to ride this bounce that's been going on in tech."
+"There's also a bigger problem going on, and that is higher interest rates and inflation."

 The CBOE volatility index, Wall Street's fear gauge, ticked up 1.57 points to 23.66 after hitting a near three-week low in the previous session.
-Adding to market's woes was a second rate hike by the Bank of England and a statement by European Central Bank's President Christine Lagarde that any decision to raise rates would be "data-dependent", moving away from her long-standing insistence that the ECB was "very unlikely" to hike rates this year.
+Adding to the market's woes was a second rate hike by the Bank of England and a hawkish pivot by the European Central Bank's President Christine Lagarde.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)